Patterns for building console games in C

 The main goal of this project was to go back to basics in C:

-Those were topics I was already familiar with, so I decided to dive into advanced C patterns: building a graphical interface for the terminal and managing entity behaviors.
+These were topics I was already familiar with, so I decided to go further into C patterns: building a graphical interface for the terminal and managing entity behaviors.

 Definition